 Corporate citizenship is embedded to demonstrate the CIC's commitment to contribute to build a caring society.
-There are three main areas, namely "ENVIRONMENT", "CHARITABLE ACTIVITIES" and "VOLUNTEERISM".
+There are three main areas, namely "Environment", "Charitable Activities" and "Volunteerism".

-- 1. Organisation of the "CIC Global Construction Sustainability Forum and Exhibition 2023" - 2.
-Promotion of low carbon living and sustainability - 3.
-Continuing to promote participation in charitable activities and volunteer services
+- 1 Launch of the "Energising Programme", encouraging full-time staff to take part in activities related to "environment", "charitable activities" and "volunteerism" - 2 Promotion of low carbon living and sustainability - 3 Continuing to promote participation in charitable activities and volunteer services